codeforamerica/recordtrac/readme/redeploy.md

 Using the recommended deployment instructions below, the technical operating costs (hosting and other services) should total about $100 per month.

-If you have problems using RecordTrac, please open an issue here on GitHub and let us know what problems or difficulties you encountered in as much detail as you can.
+If you have problems using RecordTrac, please [open an issue on GitHub](https://github.com/codeforamerica/recordtrac/issues) and let us know what problems or difficulties you encountered in as much detail as you can.

+### Starting information
+To start, here is the basic starting information you'll need:

+* Agency logo:
+You'll need to be able to link to your agency's logo via url to communicate this application is an official agency website.

+* Email copy:  The email language can be updated in generic_email.html and new_reqeusts_email.html.

+The installation uses a generic set of defaults for email and website copy.
+To change these to better reflect your agency's laws and policies, see the [technical documentation](/readme/readme/recordtrac_readme.md).

-### Local Installation
+### Local installation

 We recommend you use Vagrant to set up RecordTrac locally.
 Thanks to @vzvenyach for putting together instructions, which we've slightly modified and can be found here: <https://github.com/postcode/recordtrac-vagrant>